Seiad Valley, California

-Seiad Valley is a small unincorporated community in Siskiyou County, California situated 15 miles south of the Oregon border.
+Seiad Valley is a small unincorporated community in Siskiyou County, California, United States, situated 15 miles south of the Oregon border.
 A population of approximately 300 people is clustered around the Klamath River, State Route 96, and spread out along the surrounding creeks.

 The three craggy peaks of the Lower Devils look over the forested valley, which is completely surrounded on all sides by the Klamath Mountains, just north of the Marble Mountains Wilderness area.
 The Pacific Crest Trail, passes through the West Side of Seiad Valley.

 Seiad Valley is within zip code 96086, but itself is not incorporated and so has no strictly defined boundaries.

 History

 In 1896, It was reported that the fertile land in Seiad Valley was primarily owned by three families, the Lowden, Rainey, and Phillip's families.
 It was also reported that a hydraulic mine, had been operating near the valley by a group of Chinese Americans since 1852.
 The mine would later be known as the Sugar Pine Hydraulic Mine.